Skip to content

 [...]

-To get more information on a specific option, enter help
+To get more information on a specific option, enter help followed by the option of interest:

-marie@login lfs help df
+marie@login$ lfs help df

 df: report filesystem disk space usage or inodes usage of each MDS and all OSDs or a batch belonging to a specific pool.